appfeel/tappx-phonegap/README.md

 Tappx Phonegap and Cordova plugin
 =================================

-This is the official [Tappx](http://www.tappx.com/?h=dec334d63287772de859bdb4e977fce6) plugin for Phonegap & Cordova.
+This is the [Tappx](http://www.tappx.com/?h=dec334d63287772de859bdb4e977fce6) plugin for Phonegap & Cordova.
 Start monetizing your Phonegap or Cordova apps with this plugin.
 Read the [full Javascript API documentation here](https://github.com/appfeel/admob-google-cordova#javascript-api)

 ## Install
 Add the following tag to your `config.xml` file to show [Tappx](http://www.tappx.com/?h=dec334d63287772de859bdb4e977fce6) ads with your **Phonegap Build** apps: